 Between empire and nation state.
 Urban space and conflicting memories in Trieste (19th–early 20th century)

-Andrea Griffante Affiliation
+Andrea Griffante Info

 Abstract